Tina Kim (comedian)

-Tina Kim (born January 3, 1970, in Seoul, South Korea) is a Korean-American stand-up comedian.
-She produces in-person shows and maintains a YouTube account where she puts excerpts of her performances.
+Tina Kim (born January 3, 1970, in Seoul, South Korea) is a Korean-American stand-up comedian who moved to Seattle with her family when she was four.

 Her comedy is mainly based on her life experiences, including being an Asian woman in the United States, her dating life, and her relationship with her parents.

-Early life

-Kim was born in Seoul, moving to Seattle with her family when she was four.

 Career

 Kim initially worked as a broadcast journalist, working first as a host and anchor for regional news stations in Missoula, Montana and Yakima, Washington.
-She moved to New York City in 1998 to pursue her career, and appeared on CNN, NBC, MTV, PBS (as the host of Asia America) and VH-1.'
+She moved to New York City in 1998 to pursue a career, and appeared on CNN, NBC, MTV, PBS (as the host of Asia America) and VH-1.'

 She became interested in standup after seeing Margaret Cho perform, and has been involved with stand-up comedy since 1999, when she launched her website.
 Before breaking onto the scene, she took comedy classes for two years and worked at several comedy clubs.
 She made an appearance in the first episode of the first season of Last Comic Standing, which she said had little impact on her career.'

 Kim has said she adjusts her jokes for her audience, and only jokes about her Korean heritage if she sees other Asian people in the audience.

-She appeared on The Greg Behrendt Show to discuss her dating difficulties.
-One of her comedic influences, Margaret Cho, called the show to express similar feelings and lend an understanding ear.

-Kim appeared on Comics Unleashed June 2007, Baggage, 10 things I hate about me, and Comedy TV.

-Personal life

 Kim moved to Los Angeles in 2004.

-She is also an avid group fitness enthusiast and teaches classes around the San Fernando Valley.
-She is the owner of Tina's Indoor Cycling.

-Kim also posts on TikTok under the handle @kdramalogic, where she discusses topics such as K-Pop and K-Dramas.